Suor/battle-brothers-mods/autopilot/README.md

 # Autopilot New

 *This is authored by AdamMil01 and significatly modified by me.
-Original is available [here](original)*
+Original is available [here][original]*

 This mod adds some automation and quality-of-life improvements to battles: fast item switching, auto-passing, auto-shieldwalling (and other skills), ignoring bros, and AI control.
 See fuller description on Nexus Mods page above.